The Billy Rose Show

 The Billy Rose Show, aka Billy Rose's Playbill, is a 30-minute American dramatic anthology series produced by Jed Harris.
 A total of twenty-five episodes aired on the American Broadcasting Company (ABC) from October 3, 1950 to March 27, 1951.
 Billy Rose served as host.
+Episodes were based on Rose's newspaper articles.

 Guest stars included Leo G. Carroll, Alfred Drake, Burgess Meredith, Otto Preminger, Tom Ewell, Lionel Stander, and Cloris Leachman.
-Among its directors was Daniel Petrie, later a prominent feature director.
+Among its directors were Jed Harris and Daniel Petrie, later a prominent feature director.
 Writers included Paul Osborn, Edward Chodorov, and Ben Hecht.

 The program was sponsored by Hudson Motor Car Company.

+Critical response

+A review in the trade publication Billboard praised the March 9, 1951, episode in which Judith Anderson portrayed an actress who lost her confidence after she appeared in two bad productions.
+Joe Csida wrote that the episode "demonstrated the force of video for this reviewer as did nothing he has ever seen before."
+Csida commended the camera work, production, writing, and acting.

+John Lester reviewed the premiere episode in The Newark Star-Ledger, saying, "The half-hour itself was very good, Rose's participation not so good."
+Lester added that Rose had problems in both the opening and the closing segments of the episode, faltering in each.
+He commended the episode overall as the work of professionals both on screen and behind the scenes, which made viewing the program a pleasure.
+He wrote that the show "was about as finely written, acted, and produced a bit of drama as television has seen to date".